 Digital transformation, essentially, positions organizations to become agile businesses, setting them up to swiftly detect, respond, and adapt to changes in consumer and employee expectations and demands and the wider business landscape.

-As we’ve reiterated throughout this series, the expectations of the industry go beyond the delivery of projects to include the provision of job opportunities, environmental enhancement, area regeneration, or improved accessibility.
+The expectations of the industry go beyond the delivery of projects to include the provision of job opportunities, environmental enhancement, area regeneration, or improved accessibility.
 More importantly, the industry is capable of delivering these project outcomes and, by prioritizing the maximization of social value, can drive very necessary social transformation.

 Digitization and digitalization can be seen as the first steps on a digital transformation journey.
 Understanding the difference between these concepts is vital to creating a viable digital transformation strategy, establishing where is your organization currently is in this journey, and harnessing the opportunities brought about by these processes individually.